Clifford Ross: Digital Waves

+2025 Painting Exhibition

+In 2025, Ross exhibited his recent paintings at Schoelkopf Gallery in New York, selected from a body of approximately eighty works executed in 2020-21.
+Ross had quietly returned to painting as part of his artistic practice approximately 15 years earlier.
+Created with liquid graphite, the works built on abstract computer-generated iterations of his Mount Sopris photographs.
+The series combined Ross's longstanding interest in the natural world with the emotive possibilities of abstraction.

 Lectures and teaching

 Ross has lectured in numerous university and museum settings, including Princeton, Yale, and New York University.
 He is a member of the Yale School of Art Dean's Advisory Board, which includes artists Chuck Close, Richard Serra, Byron Kim, and Sheila Hicks.